-- Initial CGM authorization will be for up to six months. - Reauthorization will be for up to 12 months.
+- Initial CGM authorization will be for up to six months - Reauthorization will be for up to 12 months

-When used according to FDA labeled indications, contraindications, warnings, and precautions, initial long-term CGM use is proven and medically necessary in certain circumstances.
-For medical necessity clinical coverage criteria, refer to the InterQual® CP: Durable Medical Equipment, Continuous Glucose Monitors, Insulin Pumps, and Automated Insulin Delivery Technology.
+For medical necessity clinical coverage criteria for initial and continuation requests, refer to the InterQual® CP: Durable Medical Equipment, Continuous Glucose Monitors, Insulin Pumps, and Automated Insulin Delivery Technology.
+If medical necessity cannot be determined using these criteria, refer to the InterQual® Medicare: Post Acute & Durable Medical Equipment Glucose Monitors.